-Period 1958-1978.
-The extension backward in time is also slightly different from that used for DFS5.1.
-Radiation (shortwave and longwave downward radiation) and freshwater fluxes (total precipitation and snow) are the daily climatology of DFS5.2 (period 1979-2010).
-This was also the strategy for DFS5.1, DFS4 and for CORE.
-The backward extension of the surface atmospheric variables required for the calculation of turbulent fluxes (t2, q2, u10 and v10) makes use of the ERA40 reanalysis.
-Differently to DSF5.1, we do not use the common period (1979-2001) to match the two data sets because this was introducing a noticeable discontinuity in 1979.
+Radiation (shortwave and longwave downward radiation) and ttotal precipitation (rain and snow) are the daily climatology of DFS5.2 (period 1979-2010).
+This was also the strategy for DFS4 and for CORE.

+The backward extension of the surface atmospheric variables required for the calculation of turbulent fluxes (t2, q2, u10 and v10) makes use of the ERA40 reanalysis in the following way.

 The 3-hourly "synoptic scales" of ERA40 of the period 1958-1978 are calculated as the difference between instantaneous original ERA40 fields and the ERA40 daily mean climatology (period 1958-1978).
 Linear trends are calculated and removed.
-The daily climatology of DFS5.2 (period 1979-2012) is then added to the ERA40 synoptic scale to give the instantaneous DFS5.2 fields.
-A consequence is that the variables in DFS5.2 show no trends over the period 1958-1978 and the climatological mean of that period is the same as for the 1979-2012 period.
-The whole process is described in details in Section 5.
+The daily climatology of DFS5.2 (period 1979-2010) is then added to the ERA40 synoptic scales to give the instantaneous DFS5.2 fields.
+A consequence is that the variables in DFS5.2 show no trends over the period 1958-1978 and that the climatological mean of that period is the same as for the period 1979-2010.

 To provide a homogeneous record, all fields are provided on a 0.7° grid, every 3h for the turbulent variables and daily for radiation and precipitation.
-DFS5.2 has been extended to 2013.
+The whole process is described in details in Section 4.